sferik/twitter-ruby/README.md

 Despite the removal of certain underlying functionality in Twitter API v1.1, this library aims to preserve backward-compatibility wherever possible.
-For example, despite the remove of the [`GET statuses/retweeted_by_user`][retweeted_by_user] resource, the `Twitter::API#retweeted_by_user` method continues to exist, implemented by making multiple requests to the [`GET statuses/user_timeline`][user_timeline]
+For example, despite the removal of the [`GET statuses/retweeted_by_user`][retweeted_by_user] resource, the `Twitter::API#retweeted_by_user` method continues to exist, implemented by making multiple requests to the [`GET statuses/user_timeline`][user_timeline]